saturation

 Demo Magazine’s Back To School show in collaboration with the Hart House Student Music Committee (HHSMC) was held on Friday, September 5th 2025 at The Tranzac (292 Brunswick Ave).
 Performances included Hockey Academy, Superstar Crush, and Noise Hotel.
 Olivia Dans – Portfolio – Instagram Superstar Crush Noise Hotel Hockey Academy

-This article is second in a series covering Exclaim!
+This article is first of a series covering Exclaim!
 Magazine’s Class of 2026 concert lineup, which showcases some of the best emerging music Toronto has to offer.
 To buy tickets to an upcoming Class of 2026 show, click here.
-To see Averyn Ngan’s photos of the night two lineup, view our photo gallery here!
-Despite…
+To see Ronan Mitchell’s photos of the night one lineup, view our photo gallery here!
+There’s…

 Keep reading